jeanpierrefortune/calypsonet-keyple-support-website/content/resources/tools/cna-tool-basic-card-perso-app.md

 ### Tabs

-* **Basic Card Personalization:** Configure and personalize the card.
+* **Basic Card Personalization:** configure and personalize the card.
 Set parameters like AID, KVC, and KIFs, and start/stop the personalization process.
-* **Application Info:** View logs and events related to the application and card reader.
+* **Application Info:** view logs and events related to the application and card reader.
 Useful for troubleshooting.

 ## Personalize a Card